rightjs/rightjs-docs/docs/en/docs/util/xhr.md

     new Xhr('/foo/bar').send();

-You can specify per-request parameters by sending them as options:
+You can specify per-request parameters by sending them as constructor options:

     var xhr = new Xhr('/foo/bar', {
       params: {myapp: true}